 Based on the Education and Skills Funding Agency funding rules your on-the-job training will also be assessed to ensure that it meets the requirements of the apprenticeship standard.
 You will also need to successfully complete an End-Point Assessment.

 We aim to provide feedback on assessments within 20 working days.

-To give you an indication of class sizes, this course normally enrols 15 students and lecture sizes are normally 15-105.
+To give you an indication of class sizes, this course normally attracts 10 learners and lecture sizes are normally 10-105.
 However this can vary by module and academic year.

-The course is taught at the Faculty of Science, Engineering and Computing.
+The programme is taught at the Faculty of Science, Engineering and Computing.
 Faculty staff have a wide range of experience across research and industry and continue to practice and research at the cutting edge of their discipline.
-This ensures that our courses are current and industry informed ensuring you get the most relevant and up to date education possible.
+This ensures that our programmes are current and industry informed ensuring you get the most relevant and up to date education possible.